Leptonic probes of Alternative Left-Right Symmetric Models: The Anomalous Magnetic Moment of the Muon

 \subsection{One-loop contributions}

-In our model, BSM one-loop contributions to $\Delta a_\mu$ arise from the Feynman diagrams given in Figs.~\ref{fig:LFV_Feynman1} and \ref{fig:LFV_Feynman2}, that represent contributions proportional to the model's gauge couplings and those involving the couplings of the model's scalars, respectively.
-The first set of contributions yields:
+In our model, one-loop contributions involving massive gauge and scalar bosons to $\Delta a_\mu$ arise from the Feynman diagrams given in Figs.~\ref{fig:LFV_Feynman1} and \ref{fig:LFV_Feynman2}, that represent contributions proportional to the model's gauge couplings and those involving the couplings of the model's scalars, respectively.
+The first set of contributions involving gauge bosons yields~\cite{Lindner:2016bgg,Aoyama:2020ynm,Yu:2021suw}: